 Tip 2.
 Do read the following sections in order: abstract, introduction, discussion, and any tables and graphs.

 Tip 3.
-Do read the entire article sequentially, AFTER you have scanned the sections above and IF you have decided to include it in your literature review.
+Do read the entire article sequentially, after you have scanned the sections above and have decided to include it in your literature review.

 Follow the instructions below to practice what you have learned about reading a scholarly article.